Extradition Lawyer in Spain

 - — In need of an urgent appeal to suspend the surrender and gain time.

-I defend both Spanish and foreign clients at every stage of the extradition process.
+I defend national and international clients at every stage of the extradition and European Arrest Warrant process.

 Arrest and Provisional Detention

-- —The extradition order is usually served at the time of arrest.
+- —The order is usually served at the time of arrest.

-- —It is highly likely that provisional detention will be requested on grounds of flight risk.
+- —It is very likely they will request pre-trial detention on grounds of flight risk.

-- —The challenge is considerable, but my objective is clear: to persuade the judge that alternatives exist and to prevent your imprisonment.
+- —My first objective is clear: to convince the judge that alternatives exist and to prevent you from going to prison.

 Court Proceedings and Final Decision

-- —This is the crucial stage: challenging the request and persuading the judge to refuse the surrender.
+- —This is the key phase to convince the court to refuse the application.

 After the Decision